turbot/steampipe-docs/docs/reference/config-files/workspace.md

 ### Steampipe Query Options

-A `workspace` may include a `options "query"` block to specify values specific to the `steampipe query` command.
+A `workspace` may include an `options "query"` block to specify values specific to the `steampipe query` command.

 These options often correspond to CLI flags.